Returning to work after retiring

 In case you need to return to work to meet your living expenses, it's essential to take good care of your money this time.
 Manage your income and control costs.
 Don't overspend.
 Instead, save first, spend later.
 Sticking to these principles will help you build your cash reserves and look after yourself when you retire again.
 What's more, you could consider investing carefully to top up the value of your savings.

 Returning to work can be difficult, but there are organisations that offer support.
-For example, the Labour Department's Interactive Employment Service offers online advice for elderly job seekers.
+For example, the Labour Department's Interactive Employment Service offers online advice for elderly job seekers, you can search for job vacancies available for retirees in the website of some NGOs such as Happy Retired.
 Do ask for help, if necessary.

 Your employment rights